Want to learn new ways to make extra money?

 Of course, someone looking online for anything along the lines of “I need free money” is probably at least somewhat desperate.
 Unfortunately, scammers love desperate people.

-Here are few things to look out for to make sure you aren’t falling for any free money scams:
+Here are few things to look out for to make sure you aren’t falling for scams offering free cash:

 - Any legitimate free money opportunity will not ask you to pay any up front fees.